2018-2019 Diversity Predoctoral Fellowships

 These Fellowships support graduate scholars for a 9-month appointment at MIT that generally runs from September through May.
 They offer an opportunity for scholars who plan a career in higher education and have completed all other PhD requirements to finish their dissertations with access to libraries and faculty of the School.
 Fellows may be pursuing the PhD degree in any discipline or area taught in the School of Humanities, Arts, and Social Sciences.
 Current fields of study can be viewed on the MIT SHASS website.
 Each Fellow will be affiliated with a department or program in the School.
 Fellows will not be required to teach while at MIT.

-This year up to seven Fellowships will be awarded.
+This year up to ten Fellowships will be awarded.
 Each Fellowship provides a stipend of $37,500, office area, and library privileges.

 In order to qualify for this Fellowship candidates must be: